w3c/wai-curricula/content/designer/forms-design.md

 * define clear and descriptive visual and non-visual instructions about the current step and about the total number of steps in multi-step forms
 * define clear and descriptive error messages that:
   * identify the field in error
-  * provide suggestions for correction where possible
+  * provide suggestions for correction when possible
 * define meaningful and descriptive visual and non-visual notifications, including for:
   * imminent time limits
   * success messages